-The Company is exposed to credit risk primarily with respect to trade accounts receivable, and other receivable.
-The Company manages the risk by adopting appropriate credit control policies and procedures and therefore does not expect to incur material financial losses.
-In addition, the Company does not have high concentrations of credit risk since it has a large customer base.
-The maximum exposure to credit risk is limited to the carrying amounts of receivables and other receivables as stated in the statement of financial position.
+The Company is exposed to credit risk primarily with respect to trade accounts receivable, deposits with banks and financial institutions and other financial instruments.
+Except for derivatives, the maximum exposure to credit risk is limited to the carrying amounts as stated in the statement of financial position.
+The Company's maximum exposure relating to derivatives is noted in the liquidity risk topic.